lunaviadev/technical-art-writeups/WEEK-4/week-4-writeup/AnimationSystemsTask.md

 ## 1. Animation Blueprint with Locomotion System

+### Research

+The research for this project was scarce due to the fact that a lot of the stuff I needed to learn was covered in class however I still did some research on my own due to the fact that the comabt system I was creating was a lot more akin to the darksouls series and thus adjustments needed to be made.

+For the first task I looked into Unreal's documentation of locomotion systems in engine.
+(Locomotion in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.).
+This vae me a pretty clear idea of how to implement the locomotion system in my character.

+Furthermore, given the dark souls inspiration I was going for, I did a little research into the Dark Souls movement system.
+(How do you implement a DodgeRoll like Dark souls? - Programming & Scripting / Blueprint, 2017).
+I found this incredibly useful forum post discussing the movement system of dark souls and how it works and specific implementations into unreal.

+I also briefly read through the dark souls wiki in order to better understand the nuances of its combat system.
+(COMBAT, 2023).
+For obvious reasons I would have to cut a lot of it but it was interesting to see how it specifically worked and what parts I could adapt into my own system.

+---

 For the first part of this task, I set up the Animation Blueprint `ABP_Alien` to handle the character's basic movement.
 The core of this is the Event Graph and the Anim Graph working together.

 In the Event Graph, I'm using `TryGetPawnOwner` to get the character reference and then casting it to `BP_ThirdPersonCharacter` to access its variables.
 I'm updating `Speed` by getting the velocity length, and `Direction` using `CalculateDirection`.
 I also check if the character is in the air using `IsFalling` from the movement component.
 These variables drive the state machine logic.